Balmy-protocol/earn-core/src/vault/README.md

 When working with tricky math like we explained before, it's very important that we don't lose precision.
 At the same time, we'd like to use the least amount of storage possible, so that all interactions continue to be cheap to execute.

-You can refer to [this file](./types/Storage.sol) to understand the different variable sized we chose.

 #### Position Balance